 Aura is a cluster of sensory disturbances that happen shortly before a migraine attack and usually lasts 20 to 60 minutes.1 There can be a variety of symptoms and levels of sensory changes, which can sometimes be alarming to the person experiencing it.

-Aura typically occurs before the head pain during the second phase of a migraine attack.
-Aura does not occur in all people with migraines.
-Approximately 25-30% of migraine sufferers experience migraine accompanied by aura.
-Those who do experience aura, don’t necessary experience aura with each migraine.
-There are also some people who experience migraine aura without head pain.
-This is referred to as a silent, or acephalgic migraine.
+Aura typically occurs during the first phase, also known as prodrome, before the head pain commonly felt during the second phase of a migraine attack.
+Aura does not occur in all people with migraine.
+Roughly 25 percent to 30 percent of people living with migraine experience migraine with aura.1 Those who do experience aura, do not necessarily experience aura with each migraine.
+There are also some people who experience migraine aura without head pain.2 These are also known as “silent migraine.”

 Visit the migraine phases page to learn more about the phases of a migraine attack, including common symptoms experienced during aura.

-When migraine sufferers undergo MRI (magnetic resonance imaging) during aura, in certain patients, the changes in the brain (officially called a cortical spreading depression) can be seen slowly moving across part of the brain.
-It is thought that auras are caused by a wave of nerve signals or impulses that move across the brain, causing a disruption in normal activity in those parts of the brain.
-These changes are thought to cause a wide range of migraine symptoms.
+It is not known for sure what causes aura.
+However, when people living with migraine undergo MRI (magnetic resonance imaging) during aura, in certain patients, the changes in the brain (officially called a cortical spreading depression) can be seen slowly moving across part of the brain.
+It is thought that auras are caused by a wave of nerve signals or impulses that move across the brain, causing a disruption in normal activity in those parts of the brain.2 These changes are also thought to cause a wide range of migraine symptoms.

 More research needs to be done to fully understand the causes of aura and how to better treat it.

 How is aura treated?